alex-karpenko/psql-query-exporter/README.md

             .
           - query: ...

-      - name: "" # next db at the same instance
+      - dbname: "" # next db at the same instance
         .
         .
         .